alex-gamero/100-days-of-code/log.md

 **Today's Progress**: Today I started practicing Java again, I did so much html, css and JS these weeks.
 It's time to go back to Java!

 **Thoughts**: It was a very relaxed day and really fun, it felt good to seek more knowledge.

+### Day 19: July 09, Wednesday

+**Today's Progress**: Today, I practiced Oracle and databases, and also reviewed some Java in the evening.

+**Thoughts**: It was interesting to learn about Oracle, today was a quiet day.